 Rip Curl decided to implement the Lexer CDP to unite their disparate data and create a single view of the customer.

-The CDP would act as Rip Curl’s single source of truth for all customer information across channels and touchpoints, giving the digital team everything they need to create consistent and personalised customer experiences.
+The CDP would act as Rip Curl’s single source of truth for all customer information across channels and touchpoints, giving the digital team everything they need to create consistent and personalized customer experiences.

 “The connection and input of data were vast,” says Sam.
 “Lexer is relatively easy to onboard and connect—you don’t need to be a massive tech head to use it.
 You can also work with Lexer to create niche input channels as well, and the SearchGPS watch is one of those niche datasets.
 Lexer does do it all.”